gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 - minivac 601 emulator!!! is this the ultime rabbit hole will I ever emerge back from it??
 - a le sphinx (old school) crypto device emulator?
 - something about a small project manifesto?
-- a game about being sorry
+- a game about being sorry that will hopefully not make me be even more sorry (it's a gamble I'm ready to take!)

-## books/links/things I'd study/go through
+## books/links/things I'd like to study/go through

 - learn more lisp i.e. go through little schemer?